Umme44/cnnClassifier/README.md

-" Ens to End projects"
+" End to End projects"